Flowchart Tutorial -

 Flowchart Best Practices

-• Mixing levels of detail: Decide whether you want your flowchart to be a high-level, mid-level, or detailed flowchart and stick with it.
+• Do not mix levels of detail: Decide whether you want your flowchart to be a high-level, mid-level, or detailed flowchart and stick with it.
 Anytime a section of a flowchart starts adding more detail than the rest of the flowchart, then the best thing to do is create a separate flowchart for that sub-process and link to it.

-• Flowchart inaccuracy: Managers, engineers and supervisors are usually one step removed from the hands-on experience and knowledge of their departmental functions.
-The process flowchart steps should be verified by the associates working on the floor.
+• Ensure flowchart accuracy: Managers, engineers and supervisors are usually one step removed from the hands-on experience and knowledge of their departmental functions.
+The process flowchart steps should be verified by the people who perform the process on a regular basis.

 About the Author